 Katie Rodger has been teaching at UC Davis since 2002, and has been a lecturer in the UWP since Spring 2011.
 She regularly teaches Writing in the Sciences (104E), Science Journalism (111C), and Environmental Writing (102G).
-She also has taught Advanced Composition (101), Writing for the Health Professions (104F), and a graduate workshop for STEM students publishing an academic journal article (298).
-In 2015-16 Katie taught Journalism (104C) and Writing in Education (104D).
+She also has taught Advanced Composition (101), Writing for the Health Professions (104F), Journalism (104C), Writing in Education (104D), Technical Writing (104T), a graduate workshop for STEM students publishing an academic journal article (298). and Advanced Reading and Composition for Non-Native Speakers (23).

 Ph.D.
 UC Davis 2010